 Investment of at least EUR 500,000 in a company and five work positions: The investment can be in an already existing company or a new company (still to be created).
 In both cases, the company must have its registered office in Luxembourg and carry out a commercial, artisanal or industrial activity.
 When the company is new, the five work positions must be created within three years of the incorporation of the business and the recruitment of the staff must be done in collaboration with the National Employment Agency.
 When the company already existed, at the time of making the investment, the foreign investor must also make a commitment to keep the investment and the work positions for at least 5 years (or)

 Investment of at least EUR 3 million in a management and investment structure, either existing or still to be created, with its registered office in Luxembourg where it must have and maintain the necessary substance, also with a solid internal governance system (including adequate internal control mechanisms and appropriate accounting procedures) and at least two job positions; or

 Deposit of funds with a financial institution of at least EUR 20 million the financial institution must be established in Luxembourg and the investor must make a commitment to keep the deposit for at least 5 years.

-Direct and indirect investments concerning the acquisition or rental of real estate are not taken into consideration for investors to obtain a residence permit.
+Direct and indirect investments concerning the acquisition or rental of real estate are not taken into consideration for investors to obtain a Golden residence permit.